Klaim/cpp-proposals/dxxxx-class-namespace.rst

 Additionally:

-- :cpp:`namespace struct` and :cpp:`namespace class` shall be equivalent and interchangeable.
-(In general, the use of "class" throughout should be understood to mean either a :cpp:`class` or :cpp:`struct`.)
+- While :cpp:`namespace class` is being used for illustrative purposes, :cpp:`namespace struct` and :cpp:`namespace union` shall also be permitted, and shall provide equivalent function.
+(In general, the use of "class" throughout should be understood to mean any class-type.)
 - Use of a class name scope requires that the named class has been defined.
 Forward declaration is not sufficient.
 - Nested class name scopes are permitted.
 - Any members that may legally be defined using their qualified name may be defined within a class name scope.
 This includes member types, member functions, and static member variables.